kaylayanos/guessing-game/README.md

    let targetNumber = generateRandomNumber();
    let hasPlayed = false;
    ```
-2. Now, we are going to make a `generateRandomNumber()` function that generates a random number.
+2. Now, we are going to make a `generateRandomNumber()` function that generates and returns a random number.
+Below is the line of code to put inside the `generateRandomNumber()` function.
 Right now, the range of numbers that it can be is from 1 to 5, but you can always change this.
    ```
-   function generateRandomNumber() {
       return Math.floor(Math.random() * 5) + 1;
-   }
    ```
-3. Now, we will make a `checkguess()` function that will check if the user input is the number that was randomly generated from the `generateRandomNumber()` function from the previous step.
+3. Now, make a `checkguess()` function that will check if the user input is the number that was randomly generated from the `generateRandomNumber()` function from the previous step.
 We are going to break this function down into two parts:

-   Part A: Declaring variables
+   Part A: Declaring variables.
+After to make the `checkguess()` function, insert these lines.
    ```
-   function checkGuess() {
       const guessInput = document.getElementById('guessInput');
       const userGuess = parseInt(guesssInput.value);
       const message = document.getElementById('message');
       const playAgainButton = document.getElementById('playAgainButton');
-   }

    ```

-   Part B: Check is the user guess is the same as the random generated number.
-If the number is correct, display correct message and show play again button, but if number is incorrect, display incorrect message:
+   Part B: Use an `if else` statement to check if the user guess is the same as the random generated number.
-   If user's guess is the same as random generated number:
+    If the user input is equal to the random number, display correct message and show play again button:
    ```
-   if (userGuess === targetNumber) {
       showPlayAgainButton();
       message.textContent = 'Congratulations!
 You guessed the correct number!';
-   }
    ```

-   If user's guess is not the same as random generated number:
+   `else`, if number is incorrect, display incorrect message:
    ```
-   else {
         message.textContent = 'Wrong guess.
 Try again!';
         message.classList.remove('success-message');
-    }
    ```
    Make sure that the if and else statements are inside the checkGuess() function.